claudiact6/Word-Guess-Game/README.md

 # Artist Hangman
 This is an educational game about female artists of the 20th and 21st centuries.
-Most of the featured artists are living and making are right now!
+Most of the featured artists are living and making art right now!

 This game is built with Bootstrap and jQuery.

-I built this as a homework assignment for coding bootcamp, but I want to keep expanding on it!
+You can play the game [here](https://claudiact6.github.io/artist-hangman/).